Romanian alphabet: Î versus Â

 According to the 1993 reform, the choice between î and â is thus again based on a rule that is neither strictly etymological nor phonological, but positional and morphological.
 The sound is always spelled as â, except at the beginning and the end of words, where î is to be used instead.
 Exceptions include proper nouns where the usage of the letters is frozen, whichever it may be, and compound words, whose components are each separately subjected to the rule (e.g. ne- + îndemânatic → neîndemânatic "clumsy", not *neândemânatic).
 However, the exception no longer applies to words derived with suffixes, in contrast with the 1904 norm; for instance what was spelled urît after 1904 became urât after 1993.

 Although the reform was promoted as a means to show the Latin origin of Romanian, statistically only few of the words written with â according to the 1993 reform actually derive from Latin words having an a in the corresponding position.
 In fact, this includes a large number of words that contained an i in the original Latin and are similarly written with i in their Italian or Spanish counterparts.
-Examples include rîu "river", from the Latin rivus (compare Spanish río), now written râu; along with rîde < ridere, sîn < sinus, strînge < stringere, lumînare < luminaria, etc.
+Examples include râu "river", from the Latin rivus (compare Spanish río), instead of *rîu (old spelling pre-1904); along with râde < ridere, sân < sinus, strânge < stringere, lumânare < luminaria, etc.

 While the 1993 spelling norm is compulsory in Romanian education and official publications, and gradually most other publications came to use it, there are still individuals, publications and publishing houses preferring the previous spelling norm or a mixed hybrid system of their own; among them are the weekly cultural magazine Dilema Veche and the daily Gazeta Sporturilor.
 Some publications allow authors to choose either spelling norm; these include România literară, the magazine of the Writers' Union of Romania, and publishing houses such as Polirom.
 Dictionaries, grammars and other linguistic works have also been published using the î and sînt long after the 1993 reform.

 Ultimately, the conflict results from two different linguistically-based reasonings as to how to spell //ɨ//.
 The choice of â derives from a being the most average or central of the five vowels (the official Bulgarian romanization uses the same logic, choosing a for ъ, resulting in the country's name being spelled Balgariya; and also the European Portuguese vowel //ɐ// for a mentioned above), whereas î is an attempt to choose the Latin letter that most intuitively writes the sound //ɨ// (similarly to how Polish uses the letter y).